datagems-eosc/dg-dataset-profiler/docs/docs/deployment.md

 * The FastAPI-based API service that handles client requests and job management
 * The Ray-based worker service that performs the actual dataset profiling tasks

-Both services are packaged as separate Docker images, built from the provided `Dockerfile.api` and `Dockerfile.worker` files respectively.
+Both services are packaged as separate Docker images, built from the provided `Dockerfile.api` and `Dockerfile.ray` files respectively.
+The images are published to the GitHub Container Registry as `ghcr.io/datagems-eosc/dg-dataset-profiler-api` and `ghcr.io/datagems-eosc/dg-dataset-profiler-ray`.

 Build and deployment of these images is handled through the DataGEMS CI/CD pipelines using the `.github/workflows/docker-publish.yml` GitHub Actions workflow.
-Deployment is triggered on new releases.
+The workflow is triggered when a `v*` tag is pushed (i.e. on new releases).

 ## Configuration